Hierakonpolis: History

+Excavation

-The ruins of the city originally were excavated toward the end of the nineteenth century by the English archaeologists James Quibell and Frederick W. Green.
+The ruins of the city were originally excavated toward the end of the nineteenth century by the English archaeologists James Quibell and Frederick W. Green.
 Quibell and Green discovered the "Main Deposit", a foundation deposit beneath the temple, in 1894.
 Quibell originally was trained under Flinders Petrie, the father of modern Egyptology, however, he failed to follow Petrie's methods.
 The temple was a difficult site to excavate to begin with, so his excavation was poorly conducted and then, poorly documented.
 Specifically, the situational context of the items therein is poorly recorded and often, the reports of Quibell and Green are in contradiction.

-The most famous artifact commonly associated with the main deposit, the Narmer Palette, now is thought probably not to have been in the main deposit at all.
-Quibell's report made in 1900 put the palette in the deposit, but Green's report in 1902 put it about one to two yards away.
-Green's version is substantiated by earlier field notes (Quibell kept none), so it is now the accepted record of events.